 What can be better than a perfectly grilled or smoked steak?
 Well, for starters, topping it with this board sauce for steaks!
 The first time I tried this dressing, it was simply incredible.
 I highly recommend using it whenever possible, and the ingredients are easy to find right in your local supermarket.
-This recipe makes about 1 cup of board sauce.
+This board sauce recipe makes about 1 cup of sauce, or enough for 2-2 1/2 pounds of meat.

 - Extra-virgin olive oil